"See Updated User Manual"

 PLEASE: Report back to email@example.com if you run into problems.
 This is the best way to make the fixes possible.

-3D Viewing Tool in Version 10 Try this new Windows 10 App for 2019
+3D Viewing Tool in Version 2020 This is not Enerwin, but try this new Windows 10 App.

 (Click image for description and user's instruction YouTube video)